-The Board currently has seven members, all of whose terms of office expire at the Annual Meeting.
+The Board currently has eight members, all of whose terms of office expire at the Annual Meeting.
 Our Nominating and Corporate Governance Committee recommended, and our Board approved, the nomination of seven nominees for election at the Annual Meeting.
+At the commencement of the Annual Meeting, the authorized number of members of our Board shall be reduced to seven members.
 Proxies may not be voted for a greater number of persons than the number of nominees named.
+All of our nominees were elected by our stockholders at our 2016 annual meeting of stockholders other than Ms. McCourt, who was appointed as a director by the Board in January 2017.
+Ms. McCourt was recommended to become a member of the Board by a non-management director of SCYNEXIS.